Research Projects: Lukas-Whiteaker Lab

 - Visiting foreign national scientists, faculty doing sabbatical work, and educators doing summer research projects have been active in our laboratory.

 - Contributed to demonstration of nicotinic acetylcholine receptor diversity

 - Identified or created natural or genetically engineered cell models for nicotinic receptor research

 - Contributed to basic pharmacological and structural characterization of nicotinic receptors

-- Defined the effects of smoking and chronic nicotine exposure on nicotinic receptor function at the molecular level
+- Definition, at the molecular level, of effects that occur with smoking and of chronic nicotine exposure on nicotinic receptor function

 - Insights into medical conditions as diverse as Alzheimer’s, epilepsy, and multiple sclerosis